marmelab/react-admin/packages/ra-i18n-i18next/README.md

 ##### `i18nextInstance`

-This parameter let you pass your own instance of i18next, allowing you to customize its plugins such as the backends.
+This parameter lets you pass your own instance of i18next, allowing you to customize its plugins such as the backends.

 ```tsx
 import { Admin } from 'react-admin';